Training will start on Sunday 14th September 2025 as Junior Club Day is Sunday 7th September

 MEMBER SIGN UP TIPS

-• Login and fill out your player details including medical & emergency contact info !!!
-ESSENTIAL !!!
+- Login and fill out your player details including medical & emergency contact info this is essential

-• You can also setup Direct Debit payments once you are logged in.
+- You can also setup Direct Debit payments once you are logged in to pay for membership subs.

-If you are experiencing further difficulties please contact Tom O’Boyle on: 07835 770489
+- If you are experiencing further difficulties please contact Jules Millward via [email protected]

 Payment and subs